charlie-bloor/vf/README.md

 1. If the project's going to get *really* big, we might consider using Domain Driven Design (DDD).
 Everyone involved needs to agree in order for this to work.
 1. Database: we don't yet have much to go on, but at a minumum we'd expect the `Album` table to reference a separate Artist table.
 We also wouldn't hard-code the connection string!
-1. Authentication and authorization
+1. Authentication and authorization.
 1. There would likely be much more shared code, probably in its own local project.
 1. SignalR: however, it's an example of a reason we might want to call repository methods indirectly via services that additionally make SignalR callbacks.
-1. Versioning support
+1. Versioning support.
-1. Automated end-to-end acceptance tests
+1. Automated end-to-end acceptance tests.
 1. Error handling for when we already have an artist/title (affects additions and updates).
 1. Commits are absolutely ad hoc!
 Normally, we'd a expect a bit more organization as each PR is completed.